Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_status_analysis.md

 ***Version: Vitis 2023.1***

-This tutorial shows you how to output a summary of the AI Engine status for further analysis in Vitis Analyzer.
+This tutorial shows you how to output a summary of the AI Engine status for further analysis in an AMD Vitis&trade; Analyzer.
 The main methods to output AI Engine status are as follows:

-- **Automated and periodic AI Engine status output:** After initial setup in `xrt.ini`, this method requires minimal user intervention, because the tool outputs the status at specified time intervals.
+- **Automated and periodic AI Engine status output:** After initial setup in `xrt.ini`, this method requires minimal user intervention because the tool outputs the status at specified time intervals.

 - **Manual output the AI Engine status:** This method requires that you run a command each time you want a status output report.